 Applications of AEM

-AEM surveys are more expensive than other airborne geophysical systems and government organisations have acquired AEM data in only relatively small and isolated patches across Australia.
-AEM surveys also require more complex processing to allow interpretation and, therefore, are usually designed to detect particular subsurface targets which are based on a perceived conductivity contrast, for example:
+AEM surveys are more expensive to acquire than other airborne geophysical methods like magnetic and radiometrics: government organisations, the minerals industry and groundwater researchers generally acquire AEM data in only relatively small and isolated locations at narrow line spacing (~ 200 metres) for specific purposes across Australia.
+Since 2006, Geoscience Australia and its State and Territory partners have been collecting AEM data over large areas at broad line spacing (1000-6000 metres) to more fully survey Australia.
+AEM surveys also require complex processing to allow interpretation and, therefore, are usually designed to detect particular subsurface targets which are based on a perceived conductivity contrast, for example:

-- the spatial extent of geological features, such as a clay-rich unit in a sedimentary sequence or a graphitic unit in a metamorphic complex
+- the spatial extent of geological features, such as a clay-rich unit in a sedimentary sequence or a graphite-bearing unit in a metamorphic complex

 - the depth of an unconformity between sedimentary cover and the underlying basement rock